-MB Hello, and welcome to Short Briefings on Long Term Thinking.
+MB Hello, and welcome.
 Thanks for joining us.
 I'm Malcolm Borthwick, managing editor at Baillie Gifford.

 Change is often uncomfortable.
 Cast your mind back to being told you couldn't see your friends or family because of Covid, or a time your travel plans were disrupted because a plane was cancelled.